hpowers/Python27-Docker-Data-Science/README.md

 **README in progress:**

-I used to use a VM for  python work, but recently decided it would be cooler if I could get everything working in Docker.
+I used to use a VM for Python work, but recently decided it would be cooler if I could get everything working in Docker.

 This is Python 2.7.9 with the following extras

-* ipython
+* IPython
-* numpy
+* NumPy
-* pandas
+* Pandas
-* scipy
+* SciPy
-* matplotlib
+* Matplotlib

 feeze.txt is a `pip freeze` from my VM before I trashed it

-What makes this image special is python and matplotlib are compiled with tkinter support so matplotlib uses the correct backend to send graphs to $DISPLAY.
+What makes this image special is Python and Matplotlib are compiled with TkInter support so Matplotlib uses the correct backend to send graphs to $DISPLAY.

 There is also [Dockerfile_alt](https://github.com/hpowers/Python27-Docker-Data-Science/blob/master/Dockerfile_alt) if you want a much smaller image and don't require TkInter.